Anti-Zeno purification of spin baths by quantum probe measurements: Results

 To change the probe dynamics from the Zeno (QZE) to the Anti-Zeno (AZE) regime, we repeat the experiments with a different CT, $M_{4,0}$, and also a different measurement interval $\tau$.
-In Fig. 3 we show the FID samplings of the probe-spin following different conditional preparations of the bath by repeated selective measurement samplings of the probe-spin.
-We see two dramatically different decay profiles of the probe-spin coherence: either a slowdown of the decay (red-QZE) or an underdamped oscillation (blue-AZE).
+In Fig.\,\ref{fig:three}b,\,\ref{fig:three}c we show the FID samplings of the probe-spin following different conditional preparations of the bath by repeated selective measurement samplings of the probe-spin.
+We see two dramatically different decay profiles of the probe-spin coherence conditioned by the choice of CT: either a slowdown of the decay (red-QZE) or an underdamped oscillation (blue-AZE).
 In the AZE regime, the probe coherence exhibits underdamped oscillation at the mean frequency of the bath field $\omega_B$, reflecting the bath preparation in a non-zero $j$-state.
-The best fits to these AZE-like experimental data take the form $C(t) = 1/2 + a e^{-(t/T)^2}\cos(\omega_B t)$, where $a$ is a fitting parameter.
-For example in Fig. 3, the bath-field obtained from such fitting for measurements time scales $\tau = 600ns$ and $\tau = 1200$ns is approximately $\omega_B=200$kHz and $\omega_B = 80$kHz, and $a \approx 1$.

-We next repeat the same experiment with a much longer time interval between samplings $t_s \ge T_2^*$ that is well beyond the Zeno or anti-Zeno time scale.
-Remarkably, we observe similar effects to Fig. 3, but now they are dependent only on the CT, $M_{0,4},M_{4,0}$ and not on the sampling time-scale $t_s$.
-Thus, whereas the original QZE and AZE depend on time-resolution and not on energy resolution, and are caused by non-selective independent measurements, here we observe the opposite: their counter-parts depend on energy resolution rather than on time-resolution, and are caused by state-selective measurements.

-These novel modifications of the QZE and AZE are shown in Fig. 4 where long time delay is introduced between the bath purification by conditional measurements and the subsequent samplings of the probe-spin coherence.
-These sequences help to measure the life-time of the purified collective bath state.
-One can see that the measurement of the probe-spin result (coherence) is almost unchanged upto a milli second and then slowly decays towards the fully mixed state i.e., $C(t) = 0.5$.
-This corresponds to a very long life-time of the collective bath spin-state prepared by the conditional measurements of the probe-spin.
+Thus, whereas the QZE can be associated with dephasing-time stretching, the AZE corresponds to the preservation of the probe coherence, manifested by its oscillations.

+{ We note that the data points in Fig.\,3b and 3c are rather noisy mainly because of the very long integration-time limitations set by the occurrence probabilities of the $M_{n,m}$ (see Methods).
+In Fig.\,4a we show the pulse sequences separated by a waiting time $t_d$ used for measuring the autocorrelation time of a qubit in a purified bath, as discussed in the Theory Section.
+In Fig.\,4b we plot the measured autocorrelation time as a function of the waiting time $t_d$, obtained after purification via CT $M_{0,4}$ and compare it with the autocorrelation time measured without purification: the autocorrelation persists $\sim 10^3$ times longer after the purification.}